 Instead, I’d prefer to reduce my stress now by pursuing more projects or work I find rewarding.
 Assuming adequate preparation for retirement, I have no intention of punching the clock one last time, strapping on my gold watch, and disengaging for my remaining golden years.

-Therefore, I propose Millennials redefine the retirement definition to one which means pursuing financial independence and living your best life.
+Therefore, I propose Millennials redefine the retirement definition to one which means pursuing financial independence and entrepreneurial activities.
 That’s the mission of my site and how I plan to live my life.

 If we redefine retirement to mean reaching financial independence, we can challenge conventional wisdom.
 We can redefine how to earn, spend, save and invest not only our money, but our time.
 Doing so would establish a solid financial foundation from which to live our best lives.

 Along the way, Millennials will need to learn as much as they can about finances and question the accepted wisdom about money, work, and retirement.
 For our generation’s new retirement definition, most current advice is incorrect, incomplete, or out-of-date.

 Instead, we should create strategies for reaching financial independence.

 4 Strategies to Make Sure You Reach Financial Independence as a Millennial

 Control Our Spending and Learn How to Budget